SublimeText/PythonOpenModule/README.md

 # Python Open Module
-This plugin will open a python module file present on sys.path and any open folders in the window.
+This plugin will open a python module file/directory present on sys.path and any open folders in the window.

-## Usage
-After opening the input panel (by either "Open Python module" under the File menu, or a keyboard shortcut, type the package name (e.g. `decimal` or `logging.config`) into the input panel and press enter.

-## Python sys.path
+## Install
-The sys.path that is searched depends on the python executable, which is selected in the following manner:

-1. `python_executable` in user settings (if set and a valid executable)
-1. `python` on the current user's path
-1. `python` used by sublime itself
+1. Install `PythonOpenModule` through Package Control
+1. Set up the `subl` command on your system (required to open new sublime windows for module directories)

 ## Virtual Environments
-You may wish to set `python_executable` in your project settings if you are using a virtualenv.
-For example, if your virtualenv was called `monty`:
+If you are using a virtual environment in your project, then set the `python_executable` in your project settings.
+This overrides the sys.path that is searched by the plugin.

+For example:

     {
 		"settings": {
 			"python_executable": "/Users/glen/.virtualenvs/monty/bin/python"
-		},
-		"folders":
-		[
-			{
-				"path": "/Users/glen/monty"
 		}
-		]
 	}

+## Usage
+After opening the input panel (by either "Open Python module" under the File menu, or a keyboard shortcut, type the package name (e.g. `decimal` or `logging.config`) into the input panel and press enter.